 This briefing paper deals with the law in England and Wales.

-The financial limit for the small claims track for many types of claim is currently £10,000 (it was increased from £5,000 in April 2013).
-However, a lower limit of £1000 applies to claims for personal injury and housing disrepair.
+The financial limit for the small claims track for many types of claim is currently £10,000.
+A lower limit of £1,000 applies to claims for personal injury and housing disrepair.

 The Government is concerned about the number of whiplash claims and the associated costs and about the impact of legal costs on motor insurance premiums.
-It is now consulting on what it refers to as “a package of measures to crack down on minor, exaggerated and fraudulent soft tissue injury (‘whiplash’) claims stemming from road traffic accidents (RTAs)”.
-Among other things, the Government proposes to increase the small claims track limit for personal injury claims to £5,000, and either to remove the right to general damages for minor soft tissue injuries or to set a reduced fixed amount of compensation.
+The 2015 Government consulted on what it referred to as “a package of measures to crack down on minor, exaggerated and fraudulent soft tissue injury (‘whiplash’) claims stemming from road traffic accidents (RTAs)”.

 There has been some debate about whether the cost of motor insurance premiums will fall as a consequence of the proposed reforms.
 The Government considers that the reforms could result in a saving for motorists, but others question whether savings will be passed on by insurers.
 A separate Library briefing paper provides further information: Motor car insurance.